rohithegde/rohithegde.github.com/_posts/2023-11-22-intuitive-documentation-strategy.md

 > “I have some paperwork to catch up.
 If I am not back in two days, organize a search and rescue team!" - Stanley Parker from The Better Half comic.

-This blog post is focused on creating an intuitive documentation which can scale for a large product.
+This post is focused on creating an intuitive documentation which scales for a large product.
 So it focuses on the balanced approach - between the low and high documentation levels below.

 !["Documentation zones"](/assets/images/documentation/documentation-zones.drawio.png "Documentation zones")